ahmedelazab1220/MR-Candy-App/README.md

 - **`Clone the repository`**:

   - git clone https://github.com/ahmedelazab1220/MR-Candy-App
-  - you can also download Zip file and extract.
+  - you can also download Zip file and extract it.

 - **`Set up the MySQL database`**: